Henri Salmet: "Wake Up England" tour 1912

 In July and August 1912, Salmet took part in the "Wake Up England" aviation tour organised by Claude Graham-White, and sponsored by the Daily Mail newspaper.
 The purpose was to promote public interest in aviation, and it visited 121 towns, many of which were holiday resorts.
 Salmet flew a Blériot XI-2, a two-seater that enabled him to carry a paying passenger.

 "The Daily Mail" Aeroplane Tour 1913-1914

 In 1913, Salmet flew in a tour of Great Britain, again sponsored by the Daily Mail, whose title was emblazoned beneath the wings of his Blériot XI-2.
+One of his passengers that year was the English illustrator Wyndham Payne.
 In April 1914, he landed the Blériot at Gyllyngvase beach near Falmouth, where the wheels dug into the soft sand, and the aircraft tipped up onto its nose.
 The Blériot was then fitted with its optional floats to enable operation from the sea.
 Soon after, an engine failure caused a forced landing on the sea near Lizard Point, during a flight carrying the Lady Mayoress of Falmouth.